 Ever since my visit to The Xativa Castle last year, I was curious to explore more places related to the Borja (Borgia) family in Valencia.
-So now stay tuned: I´ll soon share with you my full Borja route around the Valencia Community, including some of the most impressive sites related to the history of this famous family…
+The Ducal Palace of Gandia was one of the first stops of the Borgia route around the Valencian Community.
+Let´s explore its wonderful luxury decorations…

 Just in case you haven´t heard of Borja (or haven´t seen The Borgias historical-fiction drama with Jeremy Irons): The House of Borja is a noble family descending from Valencia(Spain).
 They were quite wealthy, but their international fame came when Borja established roots in Italy and became crucial in Vatican´s political life (between the 1400s and 1500s).
 The history relates Borja with numerous crimes and murders, all because of their grasp for power.
 The House of Borja produced two popes of Rome (Alfons de Borja, ruled as Pope Callixtus III during 1455–1458, and Rodrigo Lanzol Borgia, as Pope Alexander VI, during 1492–1503) and many other political and church leaders.